Subgin/tonic/README.md

 #### Filters

-Tonic analyzes your collection (especially the *1st item*) to infer the best option given the attribute type and other parameters.
+Tonic analyzes your collection (especially the *1st item*) to infer the best option given the attribute type and other parameters (like number of unique values).
 It can be overridden in case you want a different filter type for X reasons.

 Available options: